-Long-vacant car wash along Scotland Avenue demolished in ongoing battle against blight
+Long-vacant Scotland Avenue car wash demolished as part of Baton Rouge blight removal

 Latest Weather Blog

-Long-vacant car wash along Scotland Avenue demolished in ongoing battle against blight
+Long-vacant Scotland Avenue car wash demolished as part of Baton Rouge blight removal

 BATON ROUGE — A long-vacant car wash along Scotland Avenue began demolition on Thursday in an ongoing effort to combat blight in Baton Rouge.